rust-lang/rust/text/1122-language-semver.md

 without making breaking changes, such as improved error messages or deprecation.
-However, if the impact of making the change is judged to be negligible, we can also consider fixing the problem, presuming that the following criteria are met:
+However, if the impact of making the change is judged to be negligible, we can also consider fixing the problem, presuming that the following criteria are met (in addition to the criteria listed above in the section "Other Factors to Consider"):

 - All data indicates that correcting this flaw will break extremely little or no existing code (such as crates.io testing, communication with production